Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 WASI Preview 1 (published 2019) made WebAssembly outside the browser possible.
 But as the ecosystem matured, its limitations became evident:

 • No rich types at the interface level.
 Just integers, floats, pointers, and memory.
-Strings, structs, lists required manual serialisation.
+Strings, structs, and lists required manual serialisation.

 • Limited capabilities.
 You granted access to the entire filesystem, not granular resources.